Childhood Studies courses for 2021

 Courses are assessed by a combination of written examinations, coursework and presentations over the second and third years, including a dissertation on a topic of your choice.

 What are my career prospects?

-Our graduates have an excellent track record of employment, and our courses develop skills and knowledge which are highly sought after by employers.
+Our graduates have an excellent track record of employment and our courses develop skills and knowledge that are highly sought after by employers.